mobilemind/OpenInlets/README.md

 Webview in 1Password 4.1.x.
 The 1Password Webview is handy for login/form completion, or to quickly add a new entry with login credentials.

+__OpenInBlogsy__ Use this bookmarklet to automatically open the current web page using the Webview in Blogsy on iOS.
+From there you can easily reblog or quote the page.

 __OpenInGoodReader__ Use this bookmarklet when viewing a PDF in Mobile Safari to automatically open the same PDF in GoodReader 4.